The Beginning of the Universe as We Know It; Birthdays of Adam, Lilith, & Eve; Conception of Jesus, Start of the Year March 25th

 When was the Creation?

-According to the Anno Munda‘s arrangement of the Year, the world was created 5500 years plus 2023 years ago so 7523 Before the Present.
+The Anno Munda‘s is a Jewish Calendar which begins counting from a year before the Creation – the Year of Emptiness.
+This was 5500 years plus 2026 years ago so 7526 Before the Present.
 And it was supposed to have ended in 600AD, 6000 years after the Creation.
 So, they got that wrong.

 Dionysius Exiguus replaced the Anno Mundo year with the AD/BC system in the 6th Century AD).
+This became popular when the Venerable Bede used it in his writings in the 8th Century.

 Beginnings of the year

-I was thinking about the beginning of the year.
 The Celts chose October 31st, Julius Caesar chose January 1st, other cultures have other dates, and the Spring Equinox is another choice sometimes made.
 The Church and Dionysius Exiguus choose March 25th, although secular society also recognised the claims of January 1st.
 Britain kept to March 25th until 1752 when we adopted the Gregorian Calendar.
 But people like Samuel Pepys celebrated New Year’s Eve on 31st December.
-So January 1st was the New Year, but the year number did not change until March 25th.
+So January 1st was the secular New Year, but the Christian year number did not change until March 25th.
 So King Charles I thought his head was being cut off on January 30th 1648; while history books will tell you it was cut off on January 30th 1649.
-Same day, different reckonings.
+Same day, same head, different reckonings.

 December 31st/January 1st is essentially a Solstice New Year Festival.
 And I have, previously, used the difficulty of keeping calendars as to why these days has slipped out of alignment with the Solstice.
 But, today I realised that it is as likely that the reason is the Solar/Lunar nature of our time keeping.
 The year, and its festivals, is largely arranged around the Solar Cycle.
-But our weekly and monthly cycles are derived from the Moon.
+But our weekly and monthly cycles are orginally derived from the Moon.

-January 1st is the Kalends of January as the Romans would have called it.
-This day the First New Moon after the Winter Solstice.
-So, January 1st is a slightly misdated Solstice Festival it is a Festival celebrating the first New Moon of the New Year!
+The first of a month, was called the Kalends by the Romans, the Nones the half moon, and the Ides signified the New Moon.
+The kalends of January is then, originally, the First New Moon after the Winter Solstice.
+So, January 1st is not a slightly misdated Solstice Festival it is a Festival celebrating the first New Moon of the New Year!
+Sorry, to seem excited but this is the first time I have realised this.

 Over time societies give up trying to sync the lunar and solar calendars.
 Roman and Christian cultures gave up and fixed the moon months, completely abandoning any attempt to keep the months to the actual lunar cycle.
-This is our current system, in which only Easter remains a true to the moon festival, much to our perennial confusion.
+This is our current system, in which only Easter and festivals that depend on Easter remain true to the movements of the moon festival, much to our perennial confusion.

 Lilith

-The April 2023 Issue of ‘History Today’ has a short piece called ‘The Liberation of Lilith’ which suggests that the story of Lilith, a figure from Jewish Folklore, is first attested in a Medieval satirical text called ‘The Alphabet of Ben Sira’.
-The story goes that Lilith is created using the same clay as Adam.
+The April 2023 Issue of ‘History Today’ had a short piece called ‘The Liberation of Lilith’ which suggests that the story of Lilith, a figure from Jewish Folklore, is first attested in a Medieval satirical text called ‘The Alphabet of Ben Sira’.
+The story goes that Lilith is created from the same clay as Adam.
 Adam then demands she lies below him during sex.
 She refuses, saying that they are both made from the same stuff and, therefore, equal.
 Adam refuses to accept this, and so Lilith leaves the Garden of Eden.
 So the story goes.

 The story of Lilith, Sarah Clegg suggests, is one of a series of similar stories found around Europe and Asia.
 And Clegg assumes that it is gradually modified to make Lilith a demon who will kill babies unless the names of three angels are spoken out loud.

-The story survives as a charm to keep babies safe, and perhaps to remind people of equality among the sexes.
+The story survived as a charm to keep babies safe, and perhaps to remind people of equality among the sexes.
 But this causes problems for, OK, let’s call them out, the Patriarchy.
-Lilith cannot be equal to Adam so she becomes a monster, not made from the same clay as Adam but from the scum and waste left over from Adam’s creation.
-I imagine the story then went on to propose that God creates Eve from Adam’s rib, and so she is created from Adam, and is, therefore not equal, but subservient to him.
+Lilith cannot be equal to Adam so she is made into a monster, not made from the same clay as Adam but from the scum and waste left over from Adam’s creation.
+I imagine the story then went on to propose that God creates Eve from Adam’s rib, and so she is created from Adam, and is, therefore, not equal, but subservient to him, although not as bad as Lilith.
 Lilith is now a significant figure in feminist folklore circles.

 I wrote about more about eras and ages in my post which you can see her: Greater Cycles and the Six or Seven Ages